Jonathan2251/lbd/source/llvmstructure.rst

 The Cpu0 status word register (SW) contains the state of the Negative (N), Zero (Z), Carry (C), Overflow (V), Debug (D), Mode (M), and Interrupt (I) flags.
-The bit layout of the SW register is shown in :num:`Figure #llvmstructure-f3` below.
+The bit layout of the SW register is shown in :numref:`llvmstructure-f3` below.

 .. _llvmstructure-f3: